 Create the Virtual Machine for the Cloud Access Connector

 The CAC runs on an Ubuntu server 18.04 LTS with minimum 4GiB RAM, 12 GiB storage and 2 vCPUs.
-Creating this from the virtual machine tab will allow you to name the vm, select the size on the vm and provide settings.
-When creating the vm you will add a user name and password so you can log into the machine once built for further configuration.
+Creating this from the virtual machine tab will allow you to name the VM, select the size on the VM and provide settings.
+When creating the VM you will add a user name and password so you can log into the machine once built for further configuration.
 Add this new VM to the resource group.
 A machine size such as DS2_v2 will be good for smaller deployments.

 In the settings dialog you want to: